Imding1211/RAG_LLM/README.md

    python main.py populate --reset
   ```

-* Or you can clear the database using the following command.
+* You can clear the database using the following command.
    ```sh
    python main.py clear
   ```